Madan Bhandari

-Nepal Ratna Man Padavi Madan Kumar Bhandari (मदन कुमार भण्डारी) (27 June 1951 – 17 May 1993), commonly known as Madan Bhandari, was a popular Nepali political leader belonging to the Communist Party of Nepal (Unified Marxist–Leninist), a democratic communist party in Nepal.
-He defeated the incumbent Prime Minister Krishna Prasad Bhattarai in a landslide victory of 1991 general election.
-Known for his charismatic style, Bhandari had propounded the popular communist principle or thought "People's Multiparty Democracy" (जनताको बहुदलीय जनवाद).
-He is widely regarded for peaking the Nepal's communist movement to a greater height.
+Nepal Ratna Madan Kumar Bhandari (मदन कुमार भण्डारी) (27 June 1951 – 17 May 1993), commonly known as Madan Bhandari, was a Nepali political leader.
+He was elected as the Secretary General of the Communist Party of Nepal (Unified Marxist–Leninist), which fought for multiparty democracy and basic human rights in Nepal.
+His popularity soared after he defeated the incumbent Prime Minister Krishna Prasad Bhattarai in the 1991 general election.
+Known for his oratory and ability to connect with the people, Bhandari's most fundamental contribution was his thought, known as "People's Multiparty Democracy" (जनताको बहुदलीय जनवाद).
+He is widely credited for advancing Nepal's communist movement to a much greater height together with playing a central role in the popular movement of 1990, which restored democracy and basic human rights in the Nepal after thirty years of the King’s direct rule.
 He died in a jeep accident in Dasdhunga, Chitwan, in 1993.

 Life

-Madan Bhandari was born in the Dhungesangu village of Taplejung district in eastern Nepal.
-He studied in Medibung School in Taplejung and in Varanasi, India.
+Madan Bhandari was born in the Dhungesangu village of Taplejung district in a Brahmin family in eastern Nepal.
+He studied at Medibung School in Taplejung and in Varanasi, India.
 In 1972, he became a central committee member of the Janabadi Sanskritik Morcha (Democratic Cultural Front), a student movement established by Pushpa Lal Shrestha.
 Around 1976 he left Pushpa Lal's Communist Party of Nepal to create the Mukti Morcha Samuha ("Liberation Front Group"), which formed an alliance with the survivors of the Jhapa Movement in 1978.
 He was a founding member of the Communist Party of Nepal (Marxist-Leninist) preceding the 1980 referendum and was elected General-Secretary at its Fourth National Congress in 1986.

-Bhandari became the General-Secretary when CPN (ML) merged into the Communist Party of Nepal (Unified Marxist-Leninist) in 1991.
-He played a central role in the CPN (UML) program of "People's Multiparty Democracy," which left his party as the strongest communist party in Nepal for several years even after his death.